null Skip to main content

 Most international shipments are costed on weight ONLY, not the size of the package being sent

-SHIPPING COSTS ARE ALWAYS MOST EXPENSIVE FOR LIGHT ITEMS
+SHIPPING COSTS ARE ALWAYS THE MOST EXPENSIVE FOR LIGHTWEIGHT ITEMS

-Think of the initial shipping cost as a "fixed fee" set by the shipping company (usually Australia Post) which means that very light items are expensive to send but as the weight increases, the overall costs go down.
+Think of the initial shipping cost as a "fixed fee" set by the shipping company (for me it is usually Australia Post) which means that very light items are expensive to send but as the weight increases, the overall costs go down.

 EXAMPLE: Shipping to United Kingdom